An improved 3-local characterisation of McL and its automorphism group: Proof of Theorem

 \begin{proof} Set $\psi = \sum_{i=6}^{9} \chi_i$.
 We have $\psi(1) = 24$, $\psi(x)= 12$, $\psi(z)= -12$ and $\psi(w)= 0$ if $w$ is not conjugate to either $1$ or $z$.
 Hence is an integer which proves the claim. \end{proof}

-We now follow the Suzuki method as used to prove Theorem~\ref{108}.
+We now follow the Suzuki method.
 We find the following basis for the class functions which vanish off the special classes $\mathcal C$:

 For $1\le i\le 9$, define where $t_i \in \mathcal{C}_{i+3}$ for $1 \leq i \leq 3$ and $t_i \in \mathcal{C}_{i+5}$ for $4 \leq i \leq 9$.
-By the second orthogonality relations, for $1\le i\le 9$, In the matrix $C$ below, row $i$ describes the decomposition of $\gamma_i$ in terms of the $\lambda_j$, $1 \le j \le 9$. { }
+By the second orthogonality relations, for $1\le i\le 9$, In the matrix $D$ below, row $i$ describes the decomposition of $\gamma_i$ in terms of the $\lambda_j$, $1 \le j \le 9$. { }

 We now determine the possibilities for the matrices $B$ which have columns indexed by the irreducible characters $\Irr(G)=\{\theta_1, \dots, \theta_s\} $ of $G$, rows indexed by the induced virtual characters $\mu_i = \lambda_i^G$ and $(i,j)th$ entry indicating the multiplicity of the character $\theta_j$ in the virtual character $\mu_i$.
 To determine the entries in the candidates for $B$, we use that, for $1\le i \le k \le 9$, and that the multiplicity of the principal character of $H$ in $\lambda_i$ is the same as the multiplicity of the principal character of $G$ in $\mu_i$ (see \cite[Lemma 14.9, Theorem 14.11]{CurtisReiner}).
 The calculation to determine the candidates for $B$ was performed using {\sc{Magma}} \cite{Magma}.
 From the candidate matrices $B$, we can calculate fragments of the character table of $G$ by calculating $C=(DB)^t$.
 The columns of the fragments are indexed by the $G$-conjugacy classes represented in the special classes $\mathcal C$ and the rows are indexed by the irreducible characters of $G$.
+For the computation we use the fact that aside from the first row, no character of $G$ appears with multiplicity other than $\pm 1$ or $0$.
+The {\sc{Magma}} programme is stored on the ArXiV.

 When calculating $B$, we note that negating a column results in a further solution to the inner product equations.
 Similarly a permutation of the columns results in a different candidate for the matrix $B$.
 These operations correspond to renaming the characters in $C$ or to negating a character in $C$ and so we may consider the solutions to be equivalent.
 We always arrange that the first row corresponds to the principal character.
 The calculation reveals four solutions, whose rows are inequivalent under the manipulations just described.
 The columns of the fragments corresponding to the elements $x$, $y$ and $z$ are presented in Table~\ref{frag}.
 In fragments one and two, the rows consisting of zeros have non-zero entries on other members of the special classes and so we have left the rows in our partial tables.
 Remember that these fragments now have rows that may be the negative of character values.